 Copy site files and database and replicate ‘as is’

 While this options would give site access to an ELAS finding a suitable hosting arrangement willing to hold insecure content might be problematical.
-This was discounted as even if the site access problem were resolved, the site administration panels were not user friendly and very cumbersome to use for the small ELAS website, so with 1000s of content items, ongoing management would remain unnecessarily complex.
-An alternative would be simply to transfer the hosting account to ELAS, but again this would not resolve the technology problem as an update would be required anyway (there were several potential upgrade paths).
-There would have been a need to recruit a competent individual to look after the website platform and hosting environment, but in all likelihood the site would atrophy, never get updates, eventually become a security risk.
+This was discounted as even if the site access problem were resolved, the site administration panels were not user friendly and we had found very cumbersome to use even for the relatively small ELAS website, so with 1000s of content items, ongoing management would remain unnecessarily complex.

 Integrate into the new ELAS site